-Produguímica has been actively providing fertilizer products for the Brazilian coffee industry for the last decade.
-Years of research and engagement with the industry Controlled-release/coated fertilizers has culminated in the SUPERA programme Sulphur- and magnesium-based fertilizers for coffee growers.
-This is designed to help Foliar-applied macro and micronutrients growers achieve maximum yields in a sus- Tailor-made combinations of nutrients and biostimulants
+Produquímica has been actively providing fertilizer products for the Brazilian coffee industry for the last decade.
+Years of research and engagement with the industry has culminated in the SUPERA programme for coffee growers.
+This is designed to help growers achieve maximum yields in a sustainable manner.